jbakic/Shielded.Gossip/README.md

 It is important to note that, to avoid issues with server clock synchronization, the backends do not communicate about the exact time when an item must expire.
 Rather, they send each other the information on how many milliseconds a key has left before it expires.
-Since this number does not change during transmission of a message, then every time they exchange information about a key, its expiry can get extended.
+Since this number does not change during transmission of a message, every time they exchange information about a key its expiry can get extended.
 It is therefore not precise.

 ## The Consistent Backend